Solar Energy Installation Process: A Step-by-Step Guide

 Step 6: Regular Maintenance

 Most home solar installations don’t require much routine maintenance, other than keeping the core components clean and free of debris.
 We can provide on-site service and monitor the performance of your system to ensure it will continue to generate the power you need to keep your home running.
-Of course, if you have any questions at any time, you can reach us by phone or email at our Lancaster, PA, head office.
+Of course, if you have any questions at any time.

 How Long Does It Take to Install Solar Panels?